rebroad/breezy-desktop/KMS_CONNECTOR_AND_FB_ID_OPTIONS.md

   - Standard, integrated, easy to implement
   - Renderer can query via XRandR extension
   - Automatic updates when framebuffer changes
-- **Optional optimization:** Unix socket for direct DMA-BUF FD passing
-  - Reduces one export step in renderer
-  - More complex, but better performance
+  - **Performance note:** The real optimization is exporting DMA-BUF FD once and reusing it (see `DMA_BUF_PERFORMANCE_ANALYSIS.md`)
+  - Unix socket approach would not improve performance and adds complexity